Table of Contents

-Phenylpiracetam also provides an ‘anti-convulsive’ action in the brain which has been shown to be an effective treatment for epilepsy.
+Phenylpiracetam also provides an ‘anti-convulsive’ action in the brain which has been shown to be an effective treatment for epilepsy and other cognitive disorders.

 Many neurohackers say Phenylpiracetam is the strongest nootropic they’ve ever experienced.
-It’s highly bioavailable and you experience the effects within 30 minutes of taking it.
+It’s highly bioavailable , easily passing through the blood-brain barrier, leading you to experience the effects within 30 minutes of taking it.

 Recommended Phenylpiracetam dosage is 100 mg twice per day.
 One Phenylpiracetam dose in the morning, and one in the early afternoon.

 Pramiracetam was first synthesized by scientists at Parke-Davis in the late 1970’s.
 Pramiracetam boosts high affinity choline uptake (HACU) which has a profound effect on the synthesis of the neurotransmitter acetylcholine (ACh).
 Helping cognition, memory, recall and focus.